Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 • Purple - coffee shops, gelato, restaurants, etc.

-• Black - recommended hotels
+• Black - recommended luxury, 5-star hotels

 best cafes in Florence Italy